Juliet Wells

 Public Law and Human Rights

-She acts in high-profile and heavy judicial review claims, and is regularly retained by government departments to advise on the design and implementation of flagship policies and legislation.
+She acts in high profile and heavy judicial review claims, and is regularly retained by government departments to advise on the design and implementation of flagship policies and legislation.

 Current and recent cases include:

-Assisting Andrew O’Connor KC in advising the Speaker of the House of Commons on various matters arising out of the Privileges Committee inquiry into allegations that the former prime minister misled the House.
+• Re Privileges Committee inquiry into the Rt Hon Boris Johnson MP – advising the Speaker of the House of Commons on various matters arising out of the Privileges Committee inquiry into allegations that the former prime minister misled the House.

 Commercial